bhardwaj01/cdk-examples/demo/README.md

-This module provides an example of logging application events from a webapp to Hadoop via Flume (using log4j as the logging API), extracting session data from the events using Crunch, and finally analysing the session data with SQL using Hive or Impala.
+This module provides an example of logging application events from a webapp to Hadoop via Flume (using log4j as the logging API), extracting session data from the events using Crunch, and finally analyzing the session data with SQL using Hive or Impala.

-## Prequisites
+## Pre-requisites

 Before trying this example, you need to have installed Flume (this is explained in the `logging` example).